baichuns/baichuns.github.io/_posts/2024-12-15-image-feature-extraction.md

 - Sato Filter: A technique designed to enhance the detection of edges and textures in images, particularly useful in remote sensing applications.
 The Sato filter operates by applying a combination of directional filtering and statistical analysis to improve the visibility of features that may be obscured by noise or other artifacts.

-Lineament features are linear features that can represent geological structures, roads, or other linear patterns in an image.
-Extracting lineament features often involves:
+Lineament features are important features that can represent geological structures, roads, or other linear patterns in an spatial image.
+This kinds of features extraction often involves some common techniques:

 - Hough Transform: A technique that detects lines in an image by transforming points in the image space to a parameter space, allowing for the identification of straight lines.

 - Directional Filtering: Applying filters that enhance specific orientations can help in detecting linear features by emphasizing their directionality.

-- Morphological Operations: Techniques such as dilation and erosion can be used to enhance and extract line-like structures from binary images.
+- Morphological Operations: Techniques such as dilation and erosion can be used as an integral part of workflow to enhance and extract line-like structures from binary images.

-In this post, I compare the feature extraction results from Sato filter, Canny edge detection, phase congruency and symmetry.
+In this post, I compare the feature extraction results from Sato filter, Canny edge detection, phase congruency and symmetry in a broad sense.

 - Sato Filter: This technique is particularly effective in enhancing the detection of edges and textures in images, especially in remote sensing applications.
 The Sato filter employs a combination of directional filtering and statistical analysis, which allows it to improve the visibility of features that may be obscured by noise or other artifacts.
 Its strength lies in its ability to adapt to various orientations, making it suitable for detecting complex patterns in images.